Nyanko-meow/Smoke-DEMO/README.md

 ## 📞 Support & Contact

-For questions, bug reports, or feature requests, please open an issue on the [GitHub repository](https://github.com/Nyanko-meow/Smoke-DEMO) or contact the project maintainers.
+For questions, bug reports, or feature requests, please open an issue on the [GitHub repository](https://github.com/<your-username>/smoking-cessation-platform) or contact the project maintainers.

+---

+## 📝 Changelog

+See `CHANGELOG.md` for release history and update notes.

 ---